Toilet Rebate Program

 - Industrial, commercial and other non-residential properties are not eligible at this time.

-- There is a lifetime maximum of 2 rebates (maximum $200) per single or multi-family dwelling.
+- There is a lifetime maximum of two rebates (maximum $200) per single or multi-family dwelling.

-- The program is funded to a maximum of $100,000 for 2016 and submission of an application does not guarantee a rebate – each application will be evaluated and processed on a first-come, first-serve basis, while rebate quantities last.
+- The program is funded to a maximum of $100,000 for 2022 and submission of an application does not guarantee a rebate.
+Each application will be evaluated and processed on a first-come, first-serve basis, while rebate quantities last.

-- Toilets must be new, 4.8 litres or less (or 4.1 litres/6 litre dual flush) and CSA, CUPC, WaterSense or Warnock Hersey certified.
+- Toilets must be new, 4.8 litres or less (or 4.1 litres/6 litres dual flush) and CSA, CUPC, WaterSense or Warnock Hersey certified.

-- Toilets may be installed by the resident or by a licensed plumber (toilet replacement does not require a plumbing permit).
+- Toilets may be installed by the resident or by a licensed plumber.

 - Rebate application must be made within 90 days of toilet purchase.